Federal

 branches, the executive branch has the widest range of

-Federal civilian employees in 2004.
-The executive branch is composed
+Federal civilian employees in 2008.
+The executive branch is

-of the Executive Office of the President, 15 executive Cabinet
+comprised of the Executive Office of the President, 15 executive

-Security, and nearly 90 independent agencies, each of which has
+Cabinet departments, and about 70 independent agencies, each of

-clearly defined duties.
-The Executive Office of the President is
+which has clearly defined duties.
+The Executive Office of the

-composed of several offices and councils that aid the President in
+President is composed of several offices and councils that aid the

-policy decisions.
-These include the Office of Management and Budget,
+President in policy decisions.
+These include the Office of

-which oversees the administration of the Federal budget; the
+Management and Budget, which oversees the administration of the

 Each of the 15